devcao/dev-ds-xy.github.io/index.md

 My reseach interest lies in High-dimensional inference and Statistical machine learning.
 I am currently working on:

-* A path related method to provide p-values for high-dimensional linear models.
+* A regularization path i.e, LASSO solution path, SCAD solution path and etc. related method to provide p-values for high-dimensional linear models.
 * A unified framework for calculating variable importance/feature importance for regularization methods.